Is being a digital nomad legal?

 It’s a valid question.

-Living a lifestyle with the freedom to travel the world working right from your laptop seems too good to be true.
+Living a lifestyle with the freedom to travel the world working digital nomad jobs right from your laptop seems too good to be true.
 Your first impression is that there is something suspicious behind it.

 I’m here to tell you otherwise.
 Being a digital nomad is completely legal!